 So if 66% of the time people are not going to resolve an issue with their spouse, what separates the good marriages from the bad ones?

-In marriages where people are happy, they recognize their differences and don’t let the unresolved issues bother them.
+In good marriages, people recognize their differences and don’t let the unresolved issues bother them.
 They’ve discussed the issues many times before and don’t need to revisit them.
 In fact, they can joke with each other about them.

 5. Your kids come first